What happened that day?

 Notice of Richard Kemp's injury in NZ Free Lance, 13 July 1917

-On the Somme from mid 1916, the Battalion built communication trenches, and their digging, cooking, cleaning and other tasks maintained the forces.
-As a bombardier (an artillery rank, equivalent to corporal), Richard may have been involved in the difficult job of bringing ammunition up to the artillery.
-Day after day from mid September 1916, the New Zealand and German forces shelled each other.
-Perhaps it was in one of these attacks that Richard lost his identity disc; perhaps he just slipped in the rain and snow that swept the Somme during those months.
+Based on the Somme from mid-1916, the battalion built communication trenches as well as cooking, cleaning and carrying out other tasks.
+As a bombardier (an artillery rank equivalent to corporal), Richard may have been involved in the difficult job of bringing ammunition up to the artillery.
+Day after day from mid-September, the New Zealand and German forces shelled each other.
+Perhaps it was during one of these attacks that Richard lost his identity disc; or perhaps he just slipped in the rain that swept the area during those months.

-In early 1917, with the new rank of 2nd lieutenant, Richard and the battalion headed north into Belgium.
-Around Messines they built rail tracks and communication lines.
-It was here that Richard suffered a wound to the chest and back that saw him sent to hospital in England.
+In early 1917, now a 2nd lieutenant, Richard headed north into Belgium with the battalion.
+Around Messines they built railway tracks and communication lines.
+It was here that Richard suffered wounds to the chest and back that saw him sent to hospital in England.

-He remained there for the rest of the war, being declared permanently unfit for general service.
-He was made lieutenant later in 1917, shortly before his transfer to a discharge hospital at Torquay.
+He was eventually declared permanently unfit for general service.
+Richard was promoted to lieutenant later in 1917, shortly before his transfer to a discharge hospital at Torquay.
 He embarked for home on 14 March 1918 and was discharged in April 1919.
 He married an English nurse he had met while in hospital, and they had one son.
-Richard died in 1964 and is buried in his hometown of Te Kao.
+Richard Kemp died in 1964 and is buried in his home town of Te Kao.

 The identity disc was formally returned to the Kemp family in December 2008.